liamvolschenk/MERN-Reminder-with-JWT/README.md

 This a full-stack web application that makes use of the MERN stack and JWT for user authorization.
 A user is able to sign up and login to their profile and save a list of reminders, as well as update or delete their reminders.
 The user info as well as the reminder data is stored using MongoDB Atlas.

+## Usage

+If you are an end user and would like to view and use the application, please check out the following link:
+<a target="_blank" href="#"></a>

+If you would like to view and play with the source code please follow the instillation proccess below:

 ## Installation
 To run this code: